danimeleki/loan_risk_analysis/README.md

-# loan_risk_analysis
-A project to analyse and visualise loan risk factors
+# Loanr Portfolio Risk analysis
+## Project overview
+This project analyses a loan dataset to assess portfolio risks, understand borrower characteristics, and answer key business questions.
+SQL is used for data exploration and manipulatoin, and Tableau is employed for visualisation.
+## Objectives